aibolem/vexflow-wiki-vexchords/The-VexFlow-Tutorial.md

   new VF.StaveNote({clef: "treble", keys: ["c/4", "e/4", "g/4"], duration: "q" })
 ];

-// Create a voice in 4/4 and add above notes var voice = new VF.Voice({num_beats: 4,  beat_value: 4});
+// Create a voice in 4/4 and add the notes from above var voice = new VF.Voice({num_beats: 4,  beat_value: 4});
 voice.addTickables(notes);